emaldona/listerforall/README.md

 LIMITATIONS:
 ========================================
+Using cmake:
+This currently does not work.

+Using make:
 This currently works on Fedora 30 and Debian 10 and also on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
 For the needed changes see the adjustements4openSUSE.txt file in this directory.

+Using ant:
+Use build4ant.sh which works on Fedora 30 and Debian 10 and openSUSE Tumbleweed.

+The 'git branch -a' command will show you the branches named according to the build method they support.

 TODO:
 #################################################